Armani Da Silva v United Kingdom: Criticism

 This decision has been criticised.
 It has been argued that the Court "watered down the objective tenet of the McCann test" as the test originally required "an honest belief which is perceived for good reasons."
-Here, the Court stated that "existence of good reasons should be determined subjectively."
-It also suggested that it never regarded "reasonableness as a separate requirement but rather as a relevant factor in determining whether a belief was honestly and genuinely held."
-This test has been argued as being inappropriate for determining the responsibility of the State and allow them to escape culpability.
+Here, the Court stated that "existence of good reasons should be determined subjectively.para 245" It also suggested that it never regarded "reasonableness as a separate requirement but rather as a relevant factor in determining whether a belief was honestly and genuinely held."para 246 This test has been argued as being inappropriate for determining the responsibility of the State and allow them to escape culpability.

 The dissenting opinion has also been criticised in that the requirement of "absolute necessity" would often leave an impossible burden for the police to overcome.
 If police officers could only take action when absolutely certain, it would often be too late and other members of the public may be killed or injured.